ALL SAINTS AND ST CHRISTOPHER'S, BOUGHTON ALUPH

 3rd Sunday at 9:30am

 Said service using the modern Common Worship morning prayer liturgy (no communion/eucharist), lasting about an hour.
+This is a church warden led service.

 UNITED BENEFICE SERVICE